 diminution in value, other than temporary.
 Current investments are

-leases.
-The company is both a lessee and a lessor under such
+operating leases.
+The company is both a lessee and a less or under such arrangements.

-credited to the Statement of Profit and Loss on a
+charged or credited to the Statement of Profit and Loss on a

 (l) Foreign currency translations